127.0.0.1 - A Letter to Yourself

 Summary

 127.0.0.1 embodies one of the internet's most fundamental concepts - "communication with yourself."
-Assigned in the 1970s, this number continues to be used daily by developers around the world half a century later.
+This number, reserved in 1981, continues to be used daily by developers around the world in the 2020s, more than 40 years on.

 Next time you access localhost, remember that the data doesn't travel even a millimeter through a network cable, and that 16.77 million addresses are reserved for this "letter to yourself."
 In contrast to the global IP address you can check on IP Check-san, 127.0.0.1 is an address that belongs to you alone and will never reach the outside world.